We Accept All Requisitions from Any Clinic

 Do I need a referral by my doctor for a diagnostic mammogram?

 Yes, for diagnostic mammograms, a doctor’s referral is required.
-To check if you qualify for a screening mammogram without a referral, please use our eligibility checklist.
+To check if you qualify for a screening mammogram without a referral, please use our online booking form which will guide you through each qualification.

 What to Expect During Your Exam